-One regulatory caveat frames everything that follows: Boston prohibits investment short-term rental.
+One regulatory caveat frames everything that follows.
 Short-term rentals heavily restricted in Boston.
 Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $200).
 Boston requires short-term rentals operators to register and restricts rentals to owner-occupied primary residences only.
 Investment properties and second homes cannot be used for short-term rentals.
-Source: Airbnb.
-That rule removes the short-term rental path for non-owner-occupants entirely, so the house-vs-apartment decision plays out through long-term rental economics.
+Source: Airbnb That rule removes short-term rental as an option for non-owner-occupants, so the house-vs-apartment decision plays out through long-term rental economics.
 The comparison table below focuses on long-term yield only; short-term figures are omitted because they are not a legal option for investment properties in this market.

 Long-Term Rental Yields by Bedroom Count